 If you’ve done everything you can think of to bring your indoor humidity into a healthy range, but you still have damp air, the problem is most likely poor ventilation.

 In this case, running the air conditioner on the “fan only” setting for an hour or so a day will often help remove excess moisture from the air and filter out mold spores.
+For a more effective solution, consider having a whole-house ventilation system installed.
+These systems either vent out stale indoor air, bring in fresh, filtered outdoor air, or both.

 Today’s Homeowner Tips

 Mold spores and other air contaminants can also come in through tiny cracks around your windows, doors, baseboards, vent fans, pipe and wiring entry points, and many other places.
-Use caulk and weatherstripping as appropriate to seal these cracks.
+Use caulk and weatherstripping to seal these cracks.

 Editorial Contributors